Branux-sv/chat-app/README.md

 # Chat App
-A chat app in nodejs using socket.io
+A real time web application(chat app) with socket.io, here the url of web app deployed in heroku https://bmarroquin-chat-app.herokuapp.com/